Hyperopia (long sightedness): How to correct for it

 What causes hyperopia / hypermetropia?

 In an eye with hyperopia, light rays entering the eye focus behind the retina, rather than directly on it.
+The light literally falls too 'long' to focus clearly, thus the name.

 Typically, this is because the eyeball of a long sighted person is shorter than normal.